Name of Australia How Did Australia Get Its Name?

 Who Discovered Australia

-The first person to use the word Australia was Pedro Fernandes de Queirós, a Portuguese navigator who, in 1606, assigned this name to an island in Vanautu.
+The first person to use the word Australia was Pedro Fernandes de Queirós, a Portuguese navigator who assigned this name to an island in Vanautu in 1606.
+He thought he had discovered Australia.
+But he got it wrong, Australia was further south.

-It was the English explorer Matthew Flinders who suggested that the continent be called AUSTRALIA.
-So Matthew Flinders is credited with assigning the name Australia to the great southern land.
+The English explorer Matthew Flinders first suggested that the huge continent be called AUSTRALIA.
+So, Matthew Flinders is credited with assigning the name Australia to the great southern land.

 The Official Name for Australia What is the Real Name of Australia?